What is actually happening in Palliative Care?

 Hospices provide care for over 200,000 people each year but receive just 27% of their funding from the NHS — the rest comes from charity shops, donations, and fundraising.
 Only 48% of people die in their preferred place.

-Access to specialist palliative care is unequal in ways that mirror broader NHS inequalities.
-People with cancer are far more likely to receive specialist palliative care than those dying from heart failure, COPD, or dementia — even though the symptom burden can be comparable.
-People in deprived areas receive fewer community palliative care visits.
-Black and Asian patients are significantly less likely to be referred to hospice services, and research consistently shows they are less likely to die in their preferred place.
-The proportion of people dying in their “usual place of residence” — typically home or a care home, the outcome most people say they want — peaked at 52% during COVID and has since settled back to around 48%.
+Access is unequal in ways that compound existing NHS inequalities.
+People dying from heart failure, COPD, or dementia receive specialist palliative care far less often than cancer patients, despite comparable symptom burden.
+Black and Asian patients are significantly less likely to be referred to hospice services.
+The proportion dying in their usual place of residence — the outcome most people say they want — peaked at 52% during COVID and has since fallen back to around 48%.[2]
+Some ICBs commission 24/7 community palliative care; others have no out-of-hours provision, meaning those who become acutely unwell at night frequently end in A&E — the place most people say they least want to die.

 Sources & Methodology